 - 1. The "Industrial Waste Survey" or "IWS" as required by Part II.B.1. consists of; - a.
-Identifying each Industrial User (IU) and determining if the IU is a Significant Industrial User (SIU), - b.
+Identifying each Industrial User (IU) and determining if the IU is an SIU, - b.
 Determination of the qualitative and quantitative characteristics of each discharge, and - c.
 Appropriate production data. - 2.
 The IWS must be maintained and updated with IU information as necessary, to ensure that all IUs are properly permitted or controlled at all times.
 Updates must be submitted to the Director sixty (60) days following a change to the IWS. - 3.
-Notify all Significant Industrial Users of their obligation to comply with applicable requirements under Subtitles C and D of the RCRA. - 4.
-The permittee must notify the Director of any new introductions by new or existing SIUs or any substantial change in pollutants from any major industrial source.
+Notify all SIUs of their obligation to comply with applicable requirements under Subtitles C and D of RCRA. - 4.
+The Permittee must notify the Director of any new introductions by new or existing SIUs or any substantial change in pollutants from any major industrial source.
 Such notice must contain the information described in 1. above, and be forwarded no later than sixty (60) days following the introduction or change.

-PART II DISCHARGE PERMIT NO. UT0025097 PRETREATMENT
+PART II DISCHARGE PERMIT NO. UT0025224 PRETREATMENT